Disease Guide ·Chronic Kidney Disease ·2026

 5Is prescription kidney food really necessary?

-Studies consistently show that prescription kidney diets extend survival time in CKD cats.
-These diets are lower in protein and phosphorus, which reduces the workload on damaged kidneys.
-Brands like Hill's k/d and Royal Canin Renal are the most commonly prescribed.
-The transition can be tricky with picky cats, but the clinical benefit is well-documented.
+Yes.
+Studies show prescription diets extend CKD survival.
+Lower protein/phosphorus reduce kidney workload.
+Hill's k/d and Royal Canin Renal most prescribed.
+Transition tricky with picky cats, but clinical benefit well-documented.

 6What causes kidney disease in cats?

-In most cases, the exact cause is never identified.
-Age-related decline is the most common factor.
-Known causes include chronic urinary tract infections, kidney stones, toxin exposure (lilies are extremely toxic to cat kidneys), high blood pressure, and genetic predisposition.
-Some breeds like Persians and Abyssinians are more prone to hereditary kidney problems.
+Often cause unknown.
+Age-related decline most common.
+Known causes: chronic UTIs, kidney stones, toxin exposure (lilies extremely toxic), high blood pressure, genetic predisposition.
+Persians and Abyssinians prone to hereditary kidney problems.

 7Does pet insurance cover chronic kidney disease treatment?